BetterWayElectronics/ps5-nor-tool/README.md

 ### Why isn't it free? ###
 	This program is targeted towards businesses with bulk amounts of PS5s to repair.
 My products also come with support and continued development.
+ 	You can however use this program online at a huge discount: https://validate.betterwayelectronics.com.au/

 ### Will you add more features? ###
 	More features are added whenever I have time to experiment with my PS5s here and or when I get a large amount of PS5 dumps from the public.

+### Will this diagnose hardware issues? ###

+	No, that is the PS5 Code Reader (https://betterwayelectronics.com.au/ps5codereader) - You can buy that and this program together as a package and save 15%!

 ## TLDR ##